Best Places to Visit in Biobío and Ñuble Regions

 Salto del Laja Falls

-One of the great tourist attractions of the Biobío Region.
-Located between the Chilean cities of Los Angeles and Chillán, taking a small detour on the Route 5 South (Panamerican Highway), 479 km. south of the capital, Santiago.
-The falls are formed by four magnificent waterfalls, between 40 and 55 meters high.
-Due to climate change, there have been variations in the amount of water, but Salto del Laja has always been a must see in southern Chile.
-In the surrounding area there is a wide range of tourist services to serve visitors.
+One of the top attractions in the Biobío Region, Salto del Laja is located between the cities of Los Angeles and Chillán, just off Route 5 South (Panamerican Highway), 479 km south of Santiago.
+The falls feature four stunning waterfalls, ranging from 40 to 55 meters in height.
+While climate change has caused fluctuations in water levels, Salto del Laja remains a must-see destination in southern Chile.
+The surrounding area offers a wide range of tourist services for visitors.

 Balneario de Dichato (Dichato Beach)